scrabbletank/farhome-rules/rulesdoc.md

 ___
-#### Awaken Soul
+#### Bind Familiar
 *5th Level*
-- **Casting Time:** 10 minutes
+- **Casting Time:** 1 turn
-- **Range:** Touch
+- **Range:** 3
-- **Duration:** 7 days*
+- **Duration:** 1 year

-Attempt to awaken a plant or creature with an intelligence of -1 or less.
-Make a spellcasting roll vs 3 terrible dice, on success you weave a soul into their body.
-Their intelligence is set to 1 and are able to communicate in a language you speak.
-Plants awakend this way gain the ability to move and speak, and gain human like senses.
-The creature is charmed by you for 7 days and acts as your guardian.
-After 7 days the charm ends and the creature can choose if they remain friendly, based on your actions.
+You bind a spirit to a beast to serve as your familiar.
+The creature must be a CR of 15 or less and have an intelligence of 0 or less to be targeted.
+Make a spellcasting roll, adding a Terrible die for every 3 CR of the target creature.
+On success you call a spirit (either celestial or demonic, depending on the DM) and bind it to the creature.
+The creature gains powers based on the spirit that inhabits it, gaining the ability to speak and communicate telepathically with whoever they form a contract with.

+Once bound, the familiar offers a contract to the caster in exchange for one year of service.
+The offer can include anything, such as a large sum of money, an attribute point for the duration of the contract, needing to feed on human flesh every 7 days, or tracking down and punishing a wicked creature.
+The offer will be determined by the DM, but regardless of the cost accepting the contract reduces your maximum wounds by 2 for the duration.

+You gain part of the Familiar's powers while it's adjacent to you.
+The powers granted are included in the contract and can be anything, such as giving you expertise in a spell school or saving throw, allowing you to turn invisible, read the minds of nearby creatures, or giving you a powerful maneuver.

+Once successfully cast, regardless of whether a contract was formed this spell cannot be cast again for 7 days.
+You may only have a single Familiar bound to you at once.
+The contract ends after the Familiar dies or a year passes.

-Add a superior die for every level cast above the 5th.
-In addition, the length of charm increases to 14 days at 6th level, 30 days at 7th level, 180 days at 8th level, and a year and a day at 9th level.
+Add a superior die to your roll for every level above 5th.

 ___
 #### Inner Fire